YanqiangWang/Cpp_primer/exercises/4/README.md

 ```

 **Exercise 4.38**
->j/i is an int, converted to double and assigned to slope.
+>`j / i` is an int, converted to double and assigned to slope.